fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 - As you finish drafting your essays for Friday, review existing site essays from the [Charleston travel itinerary](https://www.nps.gov/subjects/travelcharlestonsc/visit.htm).
 Notice the scope of these essays and get excited about the perspectives we're able to bring to our site histories.

 ### Friday, 11/16
-- DUE: Complete Itinerary Drafts
+- DUE: COMPLETE Itinerary Drafts
   - Flesh out your outlines into a full draft with section headings
-  - Write in plain text + Markdown, commit your files to our repository, AND BRING A PAPER COPY to class.
+  - Write in plain text + Markdown, commit your files to our repository (see link above)
-  - Include notes notes about what needs more research
+  - Include notes notes about what needs more research if awaiting sources
+  - BRING A PAPER COPY to class
+- IN CLASS: Research questions
 - IN CLASS: Peer Review

 ## Week 14: Research Projects

 ### Monday, 11/19
-- Revised Itinerary Drafts due on GitHub
+- DUE: Revised Itinerary Drafts due on GitHub.
-- Image research tips and technical details
+- Image research and captioning tips
+- Technical details on how to put images in your essay

 ### Wednesday, 11/21: NO CLASS (pre-Thanksgiving)